 CE Eligible Activities

-To be eligible for CE clock hours, an educational program must:
+To be eligible for CE clock hours, an educational program or offering must:

 • be cancer registry-related, and